Why Choose Sea Quest for your Two Day Kayak Tour in the San Juan Islands?

-If you have limited vacation time or want an introduction to camping where rain is a rare event, our two day sea kayak trips in the San Juan Islands are the perfect choice.
+Our two-day sea kayak trips in the San Juan Islands are the perfect choice if you have limited vacation time or want an introduction to camping where rain is a rare event.
 The gorgeous snow-capped Olympic Mountains are more than mere scenery on this kayak tour – they make the San Juans the driest micro-climate along the Washington coast.
-Tiny cactus on the sea cliffs, and forests of massive green firs mixed with red-barked madronas create unusual contrasts.
-Rich beds of kelp wave rhythmically in the strong currents that bring nourishment to sea stars and diverse tidepool life.
+Tiny cactus and red-barked madronas cling to steep sea cliffs thanks to the Mediterranean climate.
+Elsewhere, dense forests of massive dark green firs cloak the landscape.
+Below the surface, forests of multi-colored kelp wave rhythmically in the strong currents that bring nourishment to sea stars and diverse tidepool life.

-Day 1 Itinerary: Arrive at the launch beach, load the kayaks, and prepare everyone with the basic skills during a 1 hour instructional session.
+- Day 1 Itinerary: We go straight to the launch beach, load the kayaks, and then prepare everyone with the basic skills during a hour-long instructional session.
 We launch directly into prime orca whale watching territory and must keep a sharp eye out for “blows” as we paddle.
-Heading north from San Juan Island, we explore numerous islets, rocks, and reefs rich in wildlife.
-Our paddling time may vary from 4 to 6 hours, covering 7 to 12 miles each day depending on sea conditions.
+Our route passes numerous islets, rocks, and reefs rich in wildlife.
+Paddling time may vary from 4 to 6 hours, covering 8 to 12 miles each day depending on sea conditions.
 To keep fresh, we take several floating rest stops throughout the day, plus one or more visits ashore for lunch and relaxation.
-As long as weather and currents allow, we will spend the night at a spectacular marine park on an outer island.
-After dinner there will be an optional paddle to either revel in the moonlight, or if there is no moon, to marvel at the bioluminescent life swirling in the waters like fairy dust.
+We will spend the night at a spectacular marine park.
+After dinner you can request a moonlight paddle and may see bioluminescent life swirling in the waters like fairy dust.

 Sea Quest Kayak Expeditions Provides:

-Sea kayaks, all related sea kayaking trip gear, safety equipment, tents, cooking gear, breakfast & dinner, transportation to and from Friday Harbor and the launch beach, instruction and knowledgeable guiding.
+All sea kayaking trip gear, transportation from Friday Harbor to the launch beach, instruction and knowledgeable guides.

 You Will Provide:

-Clicking on the map below opens a full-size map in PDF format that you can save, zoom, or print!
+Click the map below to open a full-size chart in PDF format that you can save, zoom, or print!